hongaar/moker/README.md

 ## Creating a single-purpose repo

-Create a new repo:
+To create a new repo in the `my-repo` directory:

 ```bash
 yarn dlx moker create my-repo
 ```

-This will initialize a new repo in the `my-repo` directory.

 ## Creating a monorepo

-Create a new monorepo:
+To create a new monorepo in the `my-monorepo` directory: :

 ```bash
 yarn dlx moker create --monorepo my-monorepo
 ```

-This will initialize a new monorepo in the `my-monorepo` directory.

 > 🤓 _Default_: The monorepo is initiated with Yarn without Zero-Installs and in
 > legacy `nodeLinker: node-modules` mode because a lot of packages are not yet